nsklaus/amiwb/README.md

     (classic, mwb, glowicons supported).
-    the icon matching system works like on amiga: "xyz" dir will display image from "xyz.info" icon next to it, while hidding the .info file itself. same for files. multiselection works. some menu actions do support it (most don't yet.) for now, one icon only can be dragged around at a time. file execution works through xdg-open for now. def_icons system works, it's simple and based on file extensions for matching.
+    the icon matching system works like on amiga: "xyz" dir will display image from "xyz.info" icon next to it, while hidding the .info file itself. same for files. multiselection works. some menu actions do support it (most don't yet.) file execution works through xdg-open for now. def_icons system works, it's simple and based on file extensions for matching.